Roy-lab/new-member/onboarding.md

 Teams
 -----------

-We send messages and have discussions through Microsoft Teams (it's like Slack) - we will add your WiscID to our group so you can join.
+Most of our communications go through Microsoft Teams (it's like Slack).
+We will add your WiscID to our group so you can join.
 You can install a [Desktop app for Teams](https://kb.wisc.edu/office365/page.php?id=73588).

+One caveat: please **don't** post results on Teams; the search functionality isn't great and it will get lost in the messages.
+Refer to [Documenting our work](#documenting-our-work) section.

 Linux basics
 ------------